Published on August 7, 2013

 Ultimately, the British had a few ideas of their own, mainly based on the American pioneering efforts with “flying off” platforms.
 Such decks were mounted on British ships just before the outset of the Great War (World War I).
 The idea was taken from the Americans, who, on November 14, 1910, nearly three years before Blériot’s system, managed the first take off from a ship-mounted platform — this was from the cruiser USS Birmingham.
 By January of 1911, the Americans had landed on the decks as well.
 The rest of the naval world would soon follow suit, even if seaplanes remained the primary focus of naval air power.

-Most confuse the issue because the British invented the modern steam-catapult in the 1950s, a system that is still in wide use globally today, though it is now potentially to be replaced by a new generation of electro-magnetically based accelerators.
+Most confuse the issue because the British invented the modern steam catapult in the 1950s, a system that is still in wide use globally today, though it is now potentially to be replaced by a new generation of electro-magnetic accelerators.

 The rest is history, as they say.